NMA93/Accessibility-Designer-Guide/docs/Architecture/support-through-the-system.md

 {: .no_toc }
 {: .fs-9 }

-People with disabilities tend to trigger wrong actions more often than users without disabilities.
-Therefore it is helpful to plan the system in such a way that mistakes can be avoided already in their beginning.
+People with disabilities tend to trigger false actions more often than users without disabilities.
+It is therefore helpful to plan the system in such a way that mistakes can be avoided in the initial phase.
 {: .fs-6 .fw-300 }

 Error prevention